 Does the Bible Actually Describe a Philistine Displacement?

-Some fascinating verses reveal the original inhabitants of the land of the Philistines were displaced by later Mediterranean immigrants!
+Some fascinating verses reveal that the original inhabitants of the land of the Philistines were displaced by later Mediterranean immigrants!

 Deuteronomy 2:20-23 comprise a parenthetical thought, describing various regions in Canaan.
 Various commentaries highlight the fact that it was likely added by later editors to provide clarity for a clearly enigmatic territory being described.
 Of the coastal territory typically associated with the Philistines (although not naming them directly), the parenthetical passage reads: “(That was also regarded as a land … [of the following people, who] formerly dwelt there … the Avim, who dwelt in villages as far as Gaza—the Caphtorim, who came from Caphtor, destroyed them and dwelt in their place.)”
 (New King James Version).